mfractor/mfractor.github.io/docs/xamarin-forms/implementing-view-models.md

 ##Implementing View Models

-*Generate properties and view models from Xaml to C# using code fixes and the Implement View Model refactoring*
+*Generate properties and view models from XAML to C# using code fixes and the Implement View Model refactoring*

 ##Introduction